Long before joining Kids Alive Peru, Karen Ponce dreamed of creating a place of safety, faith, and growth for women who had experienced violence.

 Thank You!

 We are deeply grateful to supporters like you.
 Your generosity makes it possible to bring dedicated staff like Karen to Kids Alive sites around the world.
-Your partnership equips faithful, skilled leaders and professionals to walk alongside vulnerable children and families—helping them experience healing, hope, and the chance to flourish in their community.
+Your partnership equips faithful, skilled leaders and professionals to walk alongside vulnerable children, women, and families—helping them experience healing, hope, and the chance for a brighter future.